Sayanta66/Python-Practice/README.md

-# Python-Practice
+# C++-Practice
-This repository contains python programs that are created by me for coding learning.
+This repository contains C++ programs that are created by me for coding learning.